SNodeC/snode.c/README.md

 Every network layer provides its specific `SocketAddress` class.
 In typical scenarios you need not bother about these classes as they are managed internally by the framework.

+Nevertheless, for the sake of completeness, all implemented `SocketAddress` classes along with the header files they are declared in are listed below.

-Every *SocketServer* and *SocketClient* class has it's `SocketAddress` attached as nested data type.
+Every *SocketServer* and *SocketClient* class has it's specific `SocketAddress` type attached as nested data type.
 Thus, one can always get the correct `SocketAddress` type buy just

 ```cpp
 using SocketAddress = <ConcreteServerOrClientType>::SocketAddress;
 ```

 as can be seen in the Echo-Demo-Application above.

-Nevertheless, for the sake of completeness, all implemented `SocketAddress` classes along with the header files they are declared in are listed below.

 ### SocketAddress Classes